 Krista Magaw, Executive Director

-In addition to carrying out day-to-day administrative tasks, Magaw brings her extensive professional experience in program development, planning, and fund-raising to bear on TLT's increasingly crowded agenda.
+In addition to carrying out daily administrative tasks, Krista brings her extensive professional experience in program development, planning, and fundraising to assist with TLT's busy schedule.

 Krista earned an undergraduate degree in psychology at the University of Cincinnati and a graduate degree in public policy from Duke University.

 Michele Burns, Associate Director